Jekyll Two Ways on Windows: Installing & building Jekyll / GitHub Pages blogs with Ruby on Windows 10

 - I close and re-open PowerShell as a non-admin (to let the paths update, and maybe because I’m just a little superstitious at this point).

-so I hit enter at the prompt and allow it to exit. - I run
+- It installs.
+At the end, I see the phrase there is nothing to doso I hit enter at the prompt and allow it to exit.

 Step 3: Getting the Bundler Installer Configured